 Number of Scholarship Recipients By School

-The chart below shows the colleges and universities selected/attended by our 51 scholarship recipients.
-It also provides an indication of the number of students who have attended each school.
+The chart below shows the colleges and universities selected/attended by our scholarship recipients.
+It also indicates the number of students who have attended each school.
 Since some students transferred to other colleges or spent two years at the Waterbury UConn Branch before moving on the to the main UConn campus at Storrs, the total exceeds the number of scholarships awarded.

 While we do not place any restriction on the colleges our students attend, it is worth noting that about half of our scholarship recipients attend one of our partner colleges.
 In fact, we attempt to form partnerships with those colleges that most of our applicants seem to be interested in attending.